Trigger Twins

-The Trigger Twins are the names of two sets of fictional Western themed comic book characters published by DC Comics.
+The Trigger Twins are the names of two sets of fictional Western themed characters appearing in American comic books published by DC Comics.

 Fictional character biography

 Walter and Wayne Trigger

 The Trigger Twins first appear in All-Star Western #58 (May 1951), the first issue of that title under its new name (previously known as All Star Comics), and was one of the features that replaced the previous stars, the Justice Society of America.
 The series was created by Robert Kanigher and Carmine Infantino.

 The series feature the adventures of a pair of twin brothers, Walt and Wayne Trigger.
 Walt is a sheriff, while Wayne is a civilian, but is more accurate and faster on the draw with firearms than his brother.
 Wayne impersonates Walt on various adventures as needed, through secretly wearing identical clothes and using a twin of Walt's horse, so that no one suspects that Wayne was covering for Walt.

 The series ran through All Star Western #116 (1961) after which they were replaced by another feature, and were unseen until Showcase #72 (February 1968) when a story was reprinted under the banner, "Top Gun", a oneshot filler issue.
 In 1973 they were given a short-lived title.
 The Twins appeared in All-Star Squadron during Crisis on Infinite Earths, at which point it is revealed they reside on Earth-Two.